igama/docs.binaryedge.io/docs/image-search.md

 **Conditionals**: the following conditionals are available: NOT, AND, OR.
 Must be UPPERCASE.
 You can also use the minus sign (-) as a replacement for the NOT conditional.

+**Comparison**: you can use comparison operators on number fields.
+E.g. _field:>100.

-**String fields caveat**: if the string is expected to have spaces or some kind of punctuation in the middle, instead of querying _field:value_ try instead _field.keyword:"value"_.
+**String fields caveat**: if the string is expected to have spaces, some kind of punctuation in the middle, or special symbols, instead of querying _field:value_ try _field:"value"_.
+You can also try instead _field.keyword:"value"_.
 The first one will search for any occurrence of any of the words in _value_, while the second one will search for an exact match of the string.

 **Field existence or omission**: you can search for records that have a specific field by using _\_exists\_:field_.
 Conversely, for records missing a field it would be _NOT \_exists\_:field_.